xxZiegler/Bachelor/README.md

 The code that produces the paper's relevant figures, graphs, and data can be found in $\texttt{Final-Model.ipynb}$ It is a Python file that has various economy simulations under different conditions.

-There is also a $\texttt{Final-Model-Copy.ipynb}$ which is essentially the same code.
+There is also a $\texttt{Final-Model-Copy1.ipynb}$ which is essentially the same code.
 However, for the functions that contain sliders, there is now a specific value.
 This is due to the slider functionality not working in GitHub.
 So, it is only there to show the graphs in GitHub which are not shown in $\texttt{Final-Model.ipynb}$.

 ## General
 To run the Jupyter Notebook ($\texttt{ipynb}$) files, you can use the Jupyter Notebook application from a distribution like Anaconda (https://www.anaconda.com/) which is what I have done.
 Then you will need to clone the  repository and execute the entire notebook.
 Then the graphs and figures will be displayed.